caseycrogers/implicit_navigator/README.md

 # value_navigator

-## Core Features

 Provides an intuitive and highly flexible navigation with an easy to use API.
 Value Navigator was created as substitute for the existing Navigator 1.0 and 2.0 APIs.

+## Core Features

-It has three core features that set it apart from the official Flutter solutions:
+Value Navigator has three core features that set it apart from the official Flutter solutions:

 - The navigator stack is constructed and appended to implicitly as the app's data models and widget tree change.